ethnosdev/memorize_scripture/docs/docs/getting-started/getting-started.md

 Here's the meaning of the content:

 - The **Search online** button allows you to select a translation, book, and chapter and then open a web page with that chapter.
 You can then copy and paste your desired verse into the Memorize Scripture app.
 For now, though, you can ignore this button.
-- The **prompt** is what the app will show when it's prompting you to quote a verse from memory.
+- The **Prompt** is what the app will show when it's prompting you to quote a verse from memory.
 For a key verse collection, most people will probably write the verse reference here.
-- The **verse text** is what you're trying to quote.
+- The **Verse text** is what you're trying to quote.
 The app will hide this text from you until you're ready to check yourself.
 - The **Add hint** button allows you to input a custom hint.
 You can ignore this for now.

 Copy the reference below and paste it into the **Prompt** box: